 Spread the word!

-The Anna Straw Initiative exists because its founders grew increasingly more sickened by a society that displayed far more concern about the Ebola Virus while two people a day died from heroin overdoses in Bucks County alone.
+The Anna Straw Initiative exists because its founders grew increasingly more sickened by a society that displayed far more concern about other diseases while two people a day died from heroin overdoses in Bucks County alone.

 We don’t just talk about the Heroin Epidemic as such, we act accordingly.
 To that end, we encourage anyone, who shares our passion, to use the following tools to combat addiction like the crises it is!